Selena Gomez And The Weeknd Enjoy Another Date Night In Los Angeles As Bella Hadid Gets Racy In Paris

 “[The Weeknd] really likes [Selena Gomez].
 They text every day,” an insider dished to E!
 News.
 “They have a really sexy and flirty relationship.
 They laugh and like each other’s personalities… They are just having fun and enjoying each other.”

 According to the outlet, Selena Gomez and The Weeknd had an incredible time together at Giorgio Baldi weeks ago and spent a whopping 3 hours with one another at the celebrity hotspot.
 That said, their relationship may have come at a complicated time.
-As fans will recall, Selena Gomez recently opened up about her struggles with depression, panic attacks and anxiety while her rumored new boyfriend is busy preparing for his upcoming tour, which kicks off next month in Sweden.
+As fans will recall, Selena Gomez recently opened up about her struggles with depression, panic attacks, and anxiety while her rumored new boyfriend is busy preparing for his upcoming tour, which kicks off next month in Sweden.

 “[Selena Gomez] was focusing on getting herself back together and The Weeknd was just getting out of a relationship, plus putting out his new album,” the insider explained.
 “He thinks she is extremely talented and sexy.
 They are taking things slow and getting to know each other.”

-The Weeknd and Bella Hadid broke up in November of last year and after news of The Weeknd’s romance with Selena Gomez hit the web, rumors began swirling in regard to a potential feud between the two women.
-Some even suggested that Selena Gomez had broken girl code, despite the fact that she and Hadid have never been close friends.
+The Weeknd and Bella Hadid broke up in November of last year, and after news of The Weeknd’s romance with Selena Gomez hit the web, rumors began swirling in regard to a potential feud between the two women.
+Some even suggested that Selena Gomez had broken girl code despite the fact that she and Hadid have never been close friends.

 As rumors continue to swirl, Selena Gomez and The Weeknd have repeatedly fueled the rumors regarding their alleged romance, most recently with a visit to Dave & Busters with several of their mutual friends, including French Montana and Jaden Smith.
 Although Selena Gomez and The Weeknd weren’t featured in any photos or videos together during their night out last night, both of the singers were seen on Gomez’s friend’s Instagram account.

-As Selena Gomez and The Weeknd enjoy spending time with one another, Bella Hadid has been focusing on her career and is currently in Paris, France with her fellow model and longtime friend Kendall Jenner.
-On Monday night, after walking in a number of fashion week shows, the 20-year-old model showed of her bare breasts during a Christian Dior event.
+While Selena Gomez and The Weeknd enjoy spending time with one another, Bella Hadid has been focusing on her career and is currently in Paris, France with her fellow model and longtime friend Kendall Jenner.
+On Monday night, after walking in a number of fashion week shows, the 20-year-old model showed off her bare breasts during a Christian Dior event.
 As the Daily Mail revealed at the time, Hadid left little to the imagination with her see-through outfit.
 One night later, she was seen partying the night away with Jenner.

 [Featured Image by Jamie McCarthy/Getty Images]